macnianios/Retail_Sales_Analysis/README.md

   1. Retail_Sales_Analysis.ipynb : The python file with all the code, plots and comments in english
   2. Retail_Sales_Analysis_presentation.pptx : The powerpoint of the presentation
   3. Retail_Sales_Analysis_greek.pdf  : PDF file with the analysis and conclusions in greek language without the code
+  4. Retail_Sales_Analysis_dataset.csv : The dataset in a csv format
 --------------

 Running the Notebook in Google Colab